hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 Thus, although these are to be combined and linked together to make a perfect whole, do not put the cart before the horse.
-There is a cry nowadays about this and that food and about Varnâshrama, and the Bengalis are the most vociferous in these cries.
+There is a cry nowadays about this and that food and about Varnāshrama, and the Bengalis are the most vociferous in these cries.
 I would ask every one of you, what do you know about this Varnashrama?
 Where are the four castes today in this country?
 Answer me; I do not see the four castes.
 Just as our Bengali proverb has it, "A headache without a head", so you want to make this Varnashrama here.
 There are not four castes here.
-I see only the Brâhmin and the Shudra.
+I see only the Brāhmin and the Shudra.
 If there are the Kshatriyas and the Vaishyas, where are they and why do not you Brahmins order them to take the Yajnopavita and study the Vedas, as every Hindu ought to do?
 And if the Vaishyas and the Kshatriyas do not exist, but only the Brahmins and